stateofca/opencred/README.md

 * The response will contain an `OID4VP` URI and a `QR` code as a Data URI that you can present to your user to scan with a wallet app as well as a `vcapi` value that you can use to initiate a CHAPI wallet flow.
-It contains an `echangeId` that will be used to check status and an `accessToken` that is a short lived access token that allows you to authenticate the status check request.
+It contains an `exchangeId` that will be used to check status and an `accessToken` that is a short lived access token that allows you to authenticate the status check request.
 * The user activates their wallet, for example by scanning the QR code that you